Elon Musk's 'Master Plan' for Tesla fails to charge up investors

 Tesla's events have created a stir on the internet in the past, with Musk's dance moves at the opening of the company's Berlin plant in 2022 and an event in China in 2020 going viral on social media.

-The company's plan to use 75% less silicon carbide vehicles without compromising the performance or the efficiency of the car also weighed on semiconductor maker and supplier STMicroelectronics' STM.MI, STM.PA shares.
+The company's plan to use 75% less silicon carbide vehicles without compromising the performance or the efficiency of the car also weighed on semiconductor maker and shares of suppliers STMicroelectronicsSTM.MISTM.PAand Wolfspeed Inc WOLF.N.

-(Reporting by Nivedita Balu in Bengaluru; Additional reporting by Carlo Giovanni Boffa in Gdansk; Editing by Sriraj Kalluvila)
+(Reporting by Nivedita Balu and Akash Sriram in Bengaluru; Additional reporting by Carlo Giovanni Boffa in Gdansk; Editing by Sriraj Kalluvila and Saumyadeb Chakrabarty)

 ((Nivedita.Balu@thomsonreuters.com; Twitter: @niveditabalu;))